AFRICAN COMMUNITY FUND

 ARTICLE 6: AUTHORIZED CAPITAL AND SHARE VALUE

 6.1.
 Share Value: The capital of the Fund is divided into shares.
-The nominal value of one (1) share is fixed at 1,000 USD (Five Thousand United States Dollars).
+The nominal value of one (1) share is fixed at 1,000 USD (One Thousand United States Dollars).

 6.2.
 Maximum Supply: The maximum authorized number of shares is 50,000,000,000 (Fifty Billion) shares.